The Center for the Creator Economy Launches Creator Economy Minor

 The Center for the Creator Economy is the first academic center of its kind on a U.S. college campus.
 Led jointly by the S.I.
 Newhouse School of Public Communications and the Martin J. Whitman School of Management, the center reinforces Syracuse University’s commitment to bold, forward-looking academic leadership.

+By aligning strengths in entrepreneurship, media, communications, athletics and digital infrastructure, the University is charting how higher education can prepare students for the 21st-century economy.
 Powered by a new class of content creators, from podcasters and streamers to influencers and digital artists, the creator economy is reshaping how ideas, products and services are marketed and monetized.
 Platforms like TikTok, YouTube, Instagram, Substack and Twitch now serve as engines of commerce and influence.

 - Teaching and learning: Undergraduate and graduate courses in creative content, audience engagement and digital strategy.